lukesmoljak/PictureInPictureKotlin-Demo/PictureInPictureKotlin/diary.md

 - Added some text views in MovieActivity to display values and set styles to match AppCompat themes.
 - If I had more time for this feature, I would investigate the implementation of a solution for process death by running adb shell kill <pid> and save the time value to savedStateHandle in the viewmodel.

+# Task 1 - Legacy support
+Change the minVersion to support API 21.
+Make change so that the app can gracefully support the newer features when possible with their API levels.
+You are welcome to make any changes to the UI as you see fit.

+We are looking for some thought into UX and why you think some decisions you took might be better for the user.
+We aren’t that interested in pixel perfect design, Material components are fine, just some thought to UX is best.

+### Task 1 - Solution Diary
+Unfortunately I do not have the time to invest in this task, however I will give you a rundown on my initial thought process behind dealing with this task.
+- First downgrade minSdkVersion to 21 and sync and rebuild project to see issues in code.
+- Activity class errors:
+  - isInPictureInPictureMode - API Level 24
+  - super.onPictureInPictureModeChanged - API 26
+  - enterPictureInPictureMode - API 26
+  - trackPipAnimationHintView - API 26
+  - PictureInPictureParams.Builder() API 26
+  - PictureInPictureParams.Builder().setActions - API 26
+  - PictureInPictureParams.Builder().setAspectRatio - API 26
+  - PictureInPictureParams.Builder().setAutoEnterEnabled - API 31
+  - PictureInPictureParams.Builder().setSeamlessResizeEnabled - API 31
+  - PictureInPictureParams.Builder().build - API 26
+  - PictureInPictureParams.Builder().setSourceRectHint - API 26
+  - RemoteAction - API 26
+- XML issues
+  - android:hyphenationFrequency - API 23
+  - android:justificationMode - API 26
+  - android:drawableTint - API 23
+- Other
+  - Changes to permission handling happened at API 23.
+This could be an issue, but not for this example as there are no permissions required.

+- So to resolve the issues for PIP - I would create a lifecycle aware component and using a when statement and current SDK_INT I'd add appropriate handlers to the builder.
+This component would be reusable for both Activities, and could be used in other features in the future as well.
+There is a lot to consider here as this will only remove the errors in the compiler.
+This will not solve our problem of what do we do pre API 26.
+- For UX in this I would set the button component visibility for PIP to GONE if API < 26.
+- What are our options here?
+  - Hide mentions to PIP
+  - Create our own pre-26 API version of PIP
+  - Find another library that achieves PIP but API but down to level 21 I think the most likely scenario here is that pre API 26 this feature cannot be supported, unless there is either another library out there to use or the business invests in building out this functionality in house.
+Realistically for this I think removing mentions to PIP feature pre API 26 is the solution I would go for.
+- I would change the text depending on API level as well for the description.
+I do not believe user will care about features in later versions of Android, they only care about what they have currently.
+So I would remove any PIP text on this, and I would make the feature focus on the stopwatch for MainActivity and on ActivityMovie I would change the focus of the text in MovieActivity to the feature of playing the movie itself and our new functionality of the timer/stopwatch between Activities.
+- For the XML specific issues, I would need to investigate these attributes further to determine their impact visually and how they look / behave in lower versions.
+This would be a conversation I'd have between development and design.